 Salary for welders who travel will vary depending on the welding technician himself judging how much efficient he is.
 The annual salary also depends on the sort of job they do, the industry they work in, and the geographic location where they work.

-But, a welding technician who can travel definitely makes good money, even more than welders who work locally.
+Who can travel definitely makes good money, even more than welders who work locally.

-As a Road Warrior, your degree of experience is the first major aspect that impacts how much money you can make.
-You can greatly enhance your earning potential as you extend your skill set.
+As a road warrior, your degree of experience is the first major aspect that impacts how much money you can make.
+You can greatly enhance your earning potential as you extend your skillset.

-Can You Be a Traveling Welder?
+Can You Be a Road Warrior Welder?

 Becoming a welder is actually easier than you think.
 You don’t have to pursue higher education to become a traveling welder.
-The only thing you need is a degree on welding and proper experience.
+The only thing you need is a degree in welding and proper experience.

-You can work under any energy industry or as a self-employed independent contractor.
+You can work in any energy industry or as a self-employed independent contractor.
 In general, the latter category has the most earning potential as you can choose your own working hours and hourly wage.

-How Do You Become a Traveling Welder?
+How Do You Become?

 Companies may also put you through a physical fitness and capability test to guarantee that you can work in difficult conditions.
 To work as a military welder, you may have to finish lengthy training.